dpk-a7/chrome_dino_game_auto/README.md

 # This is fun program I wrote to automate Google Chrome Dino game.
-High Score reached is 945
+Highest Score reached is 945
 ### Prerequisite modules:
 * pyautogui
 * pillow